ElisabethHuhn/AndroidArchitectureExample3/README.md

     * does not meet any of the above rules => display the last I type route
   * Whether I actually implement any of these business rules is TBD

+*Accessibility Requirements*
+Accessibility is a feature that must be designed in, it can not be tacked on at the end.
+This app focuses on providing an architectural example, and thus is pretty light on UI.
+As such, no accessibility was baked in.
+However, I've created a new branch to play around with accessibility.
+If at some later point it becomes feasible, I'll merge that branch into the main one.
+For now, assume accessibility has not been addressed.

 *Technical Requirements*
 * MVVM architecture